 Each year, the Indiana Department of Labor's Quality, Metrics and Statistics (QMS) division administers the annual Survey of Occupational Injuries and Illnesses (SOII) on behalf of the federal Bureau of Labor Statistics (BLS).
 This survey is conducted by federal and state programs nationwide to estimate the number of nonfatal occupational injuries and illnesses that occur in the United States each year.

-In 2013, Indiana reported the lowest number of workplace injuries and illnesses in history—3.8 per 100 full-time workers.
-Indiana has maintained a steady decline in the number of workplace injuries and illnesses for the last 20 years.
+In 2015, Indiana's number of workplace injuries and illnesses returned to the historic low of 3.8 per 100 full-time workers.
 From an all-time high in 1994 of 11.0 injuries or illnesses per 100 full-time workers to the current rate of 3.8, Hoosier employers and employees are adopting a culture of workplace safety and health.

 This data is used by the Indiana Department of Labor and safety professionals to determine trends in workplace safety and health.
 For example, OSHA emphasis programs are often based on upward trends in a particular type if injury or in a specific occupation.
 INSafe uses this information to identify high-hazard industries for outreach and consultations.
 Indiana's Safety and Health Achievement Recognition Program (INSHARP) and Voluntary Protection Program (VPP) participants use these rates to benchmark their performance to other businesses in the same industry.